temporalio/documentation/docs-src/cloud-context/certificates-issue.md

 certstrap init --common-name "Your Cert Auth"
 ```

-4. Request a certificate with a common name equal to the Namespace Name:.
+4. Request a certificate with a common name equal to the Namespace Name:

 ```command
 certstrap request-cert --common-name ${NAMESPACE_NAME}